Maryland Public Information Act

 If the request covers more than one DPSCS agency or program, please contact the Communication Office at 410-339-5081 to determine where to address.

-If you are a former detainee/inmate of a DPSCS correctional facility looking to get copies of your base/medical file from a past incarceration (releasable only to yourself or a representative with your permission), please contact the institution from which you were released, or the Case Management Office for Operations at 410-585-3300.
+If you are a former detainee/incarcerated individual of a DPSCS correctional facility looking to get copies of your base/medical file from a past incarceration (releasable only to yourself or a representative with your permission), please contact the institution from which you were released, or the Case Management Office for Operations at 410-585-3300.

 *If the request is for records of courts/police/local detention centers please note that these entities do not fall under the authority of DPSCS.
 You will need to contact those respective Departments individually.